architecture-building-systems/CityEnergyAnalyst/docs/developer/run-cea-in-docker.rst

 To build the docker image, navigate to the folder ``docker/`` in the CityEnergyAnalyst repository.
 Execute the following command::

-   > docker build -t dockeruser/cea:latest .. -f .
+   > docker build -t dockeruser/cea:latest .

 Notice the ``.`` at the end of the command - be sure to include it, as it tells ``docker`` where to find the ``Dockerfile``.